MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

-“If each, I told myself, could but be housed in separate identities, life would be relieved of all that was unbearable; the unjust might go his way, delivered from the aspirations and remorse of his more upright twin; and the just could walk securely on his upward path, doing the good things in which he found his pleasure, and no longer exposed to disgrace and penitence by the hands of his ==extraneous evil==”
+“If each, I told myself, could but be housed in separate identities, life would be relieved of all that was unbearable; the unjust might go his way, delivered from the aspirations and ==remorse== of his more upright twin; and the just could walk securely on his upward path, doing the good things in which he found his pleasure, and no longer exposed to disgrace and ==penitence== by the hands of his ==extraneous evil==”